kh4sh3i/Webmin-CVE/README.md

 # Webmin-CVE
-a Curated list of Webmin vulnerability
+a Curated list of Webmin vulnerability.